 Lissos was famous for the Asclepion, where patients from all over the island arrived to be healed from the thermal baths.
 You can still see the mosaic floors of the temple of Asclepius with depictions of animals and geometric shapes, which was destroyed by an earthquake.
 You can still see the inscriptions of laws and resolution on the walls.
 The most important statues were these of Goddess of Health (Hygeia), Asclepius and Pluto, that can be seen at the Archaeological Museum of Chania.
 A large number of marble statues depicting children were also found.

 A walk in the valley of Lissos will impress you, as the area is dispersed with ancient ruins, such as pillars, building bases and pieces of marble.
 You will see the Roman necropolis with vaulted tombs, the ruins of the Roman theater (odeon) and the baths near the spring that was used in the Asklepion therapies, the ancient pier that was raised after 365 AD earthquake and a building called Customs above the beach.

-Near the sea there is the church of Saint Kirikos that was built on the site of an early Christian church (4th-5th century AD) and there are architectural parts embeded in its walls.
-It celebrates on July 15, when dozens of pilgrims arrive at Lissos and stay overnight (the previous night) to participate at the fest.
+Near the ancient port and the pebble beach of Lissos, you will meet the church of Panagia, built on the site of an early Christian church (4th-5th century AD); there are architectural parts embeded in its walls.
+Near the odeon there is the church of Saint Kirikos that celebrates on July 15, when dozens of pilgrims arrive at Lissos and stay overnight (the previous night) to participate at the feast.
 Some meters to the north there is the church of Panagia.
 Lissos can be accessed either by the E4 path from Paleochora or through the gorge of Lissos, which starts from Sougia, or by boat from Sougia or Paleochora that leaves you on the beautiful beach of Agios Kirkos, but also through a dirt road from Prodromi.